sparkfun/LCD_TFT_Breakout_1in8_128x160/README.md

 Please review the LICENSE.md file for license information.

-If you have any questions or concerns on licensing, please contact techsupport@sparkfun.com.
+If you have any questions or concerns on licensing, please contact our tech support team @ forum.sparkfun.com.

 Distributed as-is; no warranty is given.